 - Metal as a makeshift emergency weight.
 Metals are most susceptible to corrosion.
 The rust may damage the swimming pool liner.

-- Use of pea gravel or rocks to add weight to the ladder.
-One leakage can lead to irreparable damages if it gets caught in the swimming pool filter.
+- If you use pea gravel or rocks to add weight to the ladder, one leakage can lead to irreparable damage if it gets caught in the swimming pool filter.
 Stepping on the stones can cause injuries to the feet and also damage the pool liner.

 The same goes for the sandbags.
 While they are a good alternative, one spill will result in muddy water, which is a headache to clean.
 The possibility of algae growth also increases if the sandbags are not regularly checked for tears or tiny leaks.